sodadata/docs/soda/quick-start-prod.md

 ## Write checks for data quality

 A check is a test that Soda executes when it scans a dataset in your data source.
 The `checks.yml` file stores the checks you write using the [Soda Checks Language (SodaCL)]({% link soda-cl/soda-cl-overview.md %}).
 You can create multiple `checks.yml` files to organize your data quality checks and run all, or some of them, at scan time.

 In this example, the Data Engineer creates multiple checks after ingestion, after transformation, and before pushing the information to a visualization and reporting tool.

 ### Transformation checks

-After building a simple dbt model transformation that creates a new fact table which gathers data about products, product categories, and subcategories [dbt/models/category/fact_product_category.sql], the engineer realizes that some of the products in the dataset do not have an assigned category or subcategory, which means those values would not be included in the report.
+After building a simple dbt model transformation that creates a new fact table which gathers data about products, product categories, and subcategories [dbt/models/category/fact_product_category.sql], the Engineer realizes that some of the products in the dataset do not have an assigned category or subcategory, which means those values would not be included in the report.
 To mitigate the issue and get a warning when these values are missing, they write the following checks on the `fact_product_category` dataset that the transformation produced.

 fact_product_category.yml
 {% include code-header.html %}